Shared Path Comments on Bill 5 “Protect Ontario by Unleashing our Economy Act, 2025”

 • Undermining Free, Prior, and Informed Consent (FPIC) – and failure to meet legal and moral obligations under Section 25 and Section 35 of the Constitution and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

-• Lack of Non-Derogation Clauses – there is no assurance that treaty and inherent rights will be respected or protected in the face of development.
+• There is no assurance that treaty and inherent rights will be respected or protected in the face of development.

 Constitutional responsibilities to First Nations will always take precedence over any particular law or regulation.
 Ontario will always need to consult and accommodate, and to respect the spirit and intent of the Treaties.
 If Ontario fails to consult and accommodate, and to respect the spirit and intent of the Treaties, the province will be challenged in the courts.

-Click here to view the Shared Path submission.
+Click here to view the Shared Path submission to the ERO.

 News